 The Age of Anxiety

 An audiovisual meditation on the fin de siècle in Thailand.
-The film deconstructs the hallucinatory film footages of the Thai melodrama of the 80’s into thousands of frantic fragments, like the violent stabs of disturbing memories, perpetual nightmares and reinventing histories, that ascend the viewers into the mind-expanding horizons of a fragile nation on the verge of madness.
+The film deconstructs hallucinatory footage of the typical 80’s Thai melodrama B-film into thousands of frantic fragments.
+They feel like violent stabs: disturbing memories and reinvented histories that ascend the viewer into mind-expanding views of a fragile nation on the verge of madness.

-Leong Puiyee is an arts manager and film programmer based in Singapore.
-She is currently the Senior Manager at Objectifs Centre for Photography and Film, where she manages the film programmes.
-She was previously the programme manager of the Singapore International Film Festival (2014 to 2019), where she led the Short Films programme.
-She has been invited to be on the selection panel of SEAShorts Film Festival in Malaysia, World Press Photo Digital Storytelling Contest (Long category), Busan International Film Festival, Bangkok ASEAN Film Festival, and was a screener for SXSW 2022.
+This film was chosen by arts manager and film programmer Leong Puiyee.
+She currently manages the film programmes for Objectifs Centre for Photography and Film.
+She was previously the short film programmer of the Singapore International Film Festival (2014 to 2019) and was on the selection committee of the SEAShorts Film Festival in Malaysia, the World Press Photo Digital Storytelling Contest, and festivals in Busan and Bangkok.